 ANSI/ASSE Z359.15-2014 – Safety Requirements for Single Anchor Lifelines and Fall Arresters for Personal Fall Arrest and Rescue Systems

 Each of these documents covers a different aspect of fall arrest systems or fall safety equipment.
-Some of these are broad and generally overarching, such as ANSI/ASSE Z359.1-2020, which “establishes requirements for the performance, design, marking, qualification, instruction, training, inspection, use, maintenance, and removal from service of connectors, full body harnesses, lanyards, energy absorbers, anchorage connectors, fall arresters, vertical lifelines, and self-retracting lanyards comprising personal fall arrest systems.”
-Z359.0 also takes a broader scope, but for less-technical reasons; the document defines the terms necessary for comprehending a reliable fall protection system.
+Some of these are broad and generally overarching, such as ANSI/ASSP Z359.1-2020, which “establishes requirements for the performance, design, marking, qualification, instruction, training, inspection, use, maintenance, and removal from service of connectors, full body harnesses, lanyards, energy absorbers, anchorage connectors, fall arresters, vertical lifelines, and self-retracting lanyards comprising personal fall arrest systems.”

 Other standards in the Z359 series take a more-concentrated scope, generally detailing specifications for a specific type of equipment or method that was mentioned in Z359.1.
-For example, ANSI/ASSE Z359.3-2019 gives guidelines for practically everything related to the lanyards and harnesses that are used for personal positioning and travel restraint systems.
+For example, ANSI/ASSP Z359.3-2019 gives guidelines for the lanyards and harnesses used for personal positioning and travel restraint systems.
 While this document does address all aspects of this one system, it also mentions that it “shall not be used as a primary fall arrest system.”
 It is essential that each of these standard documents be used to complement one another.

 Ultimately, compliance with all of the standards in this package provides worksites with much needed security, saving lives in elevated work environments.

-ANSI/ASSE Z359 Fall Protection Code Package Version 3.0 is available on the ANSI Webstore.
+ANSI/ASSE Z359 Fall Protection and Arrest Standards Package is available on the ANSI Webstore.